 It’s best to start out to make the keto custard so it has time to chill in the refrigerator before filling the donuts.

-To begin, place the egg yolks, almond milk, and sweetener in a high-speed blender.
+To begin, place the egg yolks, almond milk, heavy cream, and sweetener in a high-speed blender.
 Blend on high for 30-40 seconds and then turn down to medium blend.

 While the machine is still going, pour in the melted butter and process for another 20 seconds.

 While this can also be done using a mixer, I find the blender to work best.

 Next, pour the mixture into a saucepan and warm it all to medium heat.
 Whisk it vigorously until it coats the back of a spoon and then begins to thicken, about 3-5 minutes.
 You’ll be able to tell when it thickens.

 Now, I know some of you out there may be horrified I cook the custard directly in the saucepan on the heat for fear of scrambled eggs.
 Therefore, I have an alternative.
 If you’re not willing to take the risk, cook in a heat-proof bowl over a saucepan of water to prevent the eggs from curdling.

 Last steps, remove it from the heat and whisk in the vanilla extract and xanthan gum.
 Set the saucepan or bowl in the fridge (or in ice water) until chilled.
 Yum!